NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Mana Wastes Mutant) Revolting Appearance.md

 60 feet.
 Details of the mutant's appearance are disturbing and unnatural in the extreme.
-A non-mutant living creature who begins their turn within 60 feet of the mutant must succeed at a Fortitude save or become [[Conditions/Sickened|Sickened 2]].
+A non-mutant living creature who begins their turn within 60 feet of the mutant must succeed at a Fortitude save or become [[Sickened|Sickened 2]].
 A creature who succeeds at its save is then temporarily immune to the aura for 24 hours.

 *Source: Pathfinder Lost Omens Impossible Lands*
 *OGL*